HSargeant/mindful-math/README.md

 ## Packages

-This node.js application utilizes ejs for templating, express for server framework, mongoDB and mongoose for database storage and Tailwind CSS as a css framework.
+This node.js application utilizes React for frontend, express for server framework, mongoDB and mongoose for database storage and Tailwind CSS as a css framework.
 Users can sign up with an email and password (bcrypt for password encryption) or with a Google account through Google Oauth2.0 authentication.

 ## Current Objectives